Summertime Kids Grants Program

 Museum of the Cape Fear Historical Complex- "Got History"

 A week-long summer camp for ages 9 to 12.
 Camp dates are June 22-26 from 9 am to noon.
 Campers will experience a variety of activities that lift history off the pages of textbooks and places it in their midst.

 Rockfish Camp and Retreat Center – Camp Rockfish

 Camp Rockfish is proud to offer a dynamic, adventure-filled, Christ-centered, small group summer camp for campers of all faiths and backgrounds.
 Day Camp is offered for campers who have completed Kindergarten through 8th grade, and Resident Camp is open to campers who have completed 2nd grade through 12th grade.
 Whether campers are flying through the air on the zip line, enjoying the multiple water-based activities, or practicing their patience with target sports such as archery, Camp Rockfish ties together faith, friendship, and fun for an unforgettable summer experience.
 All campers also participate in daily worship, an outdoor/environmental education class, art class, sports, and age-specific games that you will only find at camp.
 Monkeytail Ball anyone?

 Salvation Army- Red Shield Summer Day Camp

-St. Ann Neighborhood Youth Center – The Arts Inspire Us!
+St. Ann Neighborhood Youth Center – Are you Art Smart?

 Vision Resource Center – Out of Sight Camp

-Out of Sight Summer Camp Explosion, summer camp for blind and visually impaired children that will host a variety of activities to enhance social and independent living skills while strengthening confidence, courage, friendships and creating a spirit of adventure.
+Out of Sight Summer Camp Explosion is a summer camp for blind and visually impaired children that will host a variety of activities to enhance social and independent living skills while strengthening confidence, courage, friendships and creating a spirit of adventure.